Virtual data room examples: what they look like and how to pick one

 Revoke access

-When a deal falls through, or when you're done with a particular investor, you need to be able to cut off access immediately.
+When a deal falls through, or when you're done with a particular recipient, you need to be able to cut off access immediately.
 In a good VDR, this is one click.
 With Google Drive, revoking folder access doesn't undo anything they might have downloaded or screenshot already.

 Pricing transparency